cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   $ emacs ~/.cloudmesh/cloudmesh.yaml

-Change the values that you find here with values that describe you.
-Make sure to add the username for india (the same as the FG portal name) in hpc username.
-Also set the active project and the default project to your project.
+Change the values TBD that you find here with values that describe you.

 .. todo:: cm "default username=<portalname>"